-Teachers provide supervised studies for students in grades PK-11.
+Teachers provide supervised studies for students in grades PK-11th.
 Teachers rent classrooms from the school.
 Payments for supervised studies are paid directly to the teachers.
 Teachers are responsible for the supervision of students during and after the supervised studies.
-Students in supervised studies must follow Student Handbook rules and regulations.
+Students in supervised studies must follow the Student and Parent Handbook rules and regulations.